mikihau/reading-notes/kubernetes-in-action.md

 #### Ch 2: First steps with Docker and Kubernetes
 - Minikube: when installed locally, it runs a single node k8s cluster in a VM.
 Often used for local development.
-- Pod: a group of tightly related containers that always gets deployed on the same logical host (worker node and linux namespace).
+- Pod(`po`): a group of tightly related containers that always gets deployed on the same logical host (worker node and linux namespace).
-- ReplicationController: ensures the number of pod replicas are met by starting and terminating pods.
+- ReplicationController(`rc`): ensures the number of pod replicas are met by starting and terminating pods.
-- Service: exposing multiple pods at a single static ip:port pair when pods come and go.
+- Service(`svc`): exposing multiple pods at a single static ip:port pair when pods come and go.
 - Some useful kubectl commands (prefix each with `kubectl`):
   - `cluster-info`
   - `get (node, pods) -o wide (--show-labels) (-a)`: see more details (`-o yaml` for yaml config)